“Royal Dinner” at the Henry E. Huntington’s Mansion at San Marino Ranch (1926)

 Event: To entertain the Crown Prince Gustavus Adolphus & Princess Louise of Sweden for the weekend Date: Friday July 23, 1926 Location: Henry E. Huntington’s Mansion, San Marino Ranch, San Marino, CA Guests: 24

 Menu: hasn’t been found for this most important even.
-This menu I created from other typical Huntington family formal dining menus, shopping lists, wine cellar invoices, & summer fruits at San Marino Ranch
+This Royal Dinner Menu, I’ve created from other typical Huntington family formal dining menus.
+Also shopping lists, gourmet store receipts, wine cellar invoices, & summer fruits and jams and preserves at San Marino Ranch

 The water lily pond with Koi fish on the San Marino Ranch; which became the Huntington Library.
 Photo Credit: Nancy Armitage